 Life-Cycle Engineering and Design

 Life-cycle engineering is a part-, system-, or process-related tool for the investigation of environmental parameters based on technical and economic measures.
 This article focuses on life-cycle engineering as a method for evaluating impacts.
-It describes the four-steps of life-cycle analysis, namely, goal definition and scoping, inventory analysis, impact assessment and interpretation, and improvement analysis.
-The article provides information on the applications of life-cycle analysis results and presents a case history of life-cycle analysis of an automobile fender.
+It describes the four steps of life-cycle analysis, namely, goal definition and scoping, inventory analysis, impact assessment and interpretation, and improvement analysis.
+The article discusses the applications of life-cycle analysis results and presents a case history of life-cycle analysis of an automobile fender.

 ASM International Materials Life-Cycle Analysis Committee , Hans H. Portisch, Steven B. Young, John L. Sullivan, Matthias Harsch, Manfred Schuckert, Peter Eyerer, Konrad Saur, Life-Cycle Engineering and Design, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 96–103, https://doi.org/10.31399/asm.hb.v20.a0002433

 Being a member of the world’s largest association of materials professionals provides the benefits and resources you need to accomplish your personal and professional goals.